fairliereese/LR-splitpipe/README.md

                         Default: 3
   --chunksize          Number of lines to read in / process at a time
                         Default: 10**5
+  --max_linker_dist    Maximum distance that a linker can be from the end of a read
+                        Default: None (recommended ~200 based on our data) --max_read_len       Maximum read length to analyze for linkers / barcodes
+                        Default: None
   --verbosity          Verbosity setting.
                          0: No output
                          1: QC statistics